 Patients suffering from this deformity may experience:

-Many cases initially show a mild Poland sequence with chest hypoplasia of the breast and nipple, usually the right one, which is increased over time and worsens at puberty, especially in female patients.
+Many cases have a mild sequence of Poland with pectoral hypoplasia of the breast and the nipple, usually the right one, which exacerbates over time and becomes more acute at puberty, especially in female patients.